aws/amazon-vpc-cni-k8s/charts/aws-vpc-cni/README.md

 ## Adopting the existing aws-node resources in an EKS cluster

 If you do not want to delete the existing aws-node resources in your cluster that run the aws-vpc-cni and then install this helm chart, you can adopt the resources into a release instead.
 Refer to the script below to import existing resources into helm.
 Once you have annotated and labeled all the resources this chart specifies, enable the `originalMatchLabels` flag.
-If you have been careful this should not diff and leave all the resources unmodified and now under management of helm.
+If you have been careful, this should not diff and leave all the resources unmodified and now under management of helm.

-WARNING: Substitute YOUR_HELM_RELEASE_NAME_HERE with the name of your helm release.
 ```
 #!/usr/bin/env bash